Quality Assurance in Software Development: How It Shields Your Product from Costly Failures

 QA processes offer cost savings in development.

-Revealing Weaknesses in Processes and Procedures
+Uncovering Weaknesses in Current Processes and Procedures

-Ensuring Compliance with Standards
+Ensuring Compliance with Industry Standards

 Establishing Software Quality Metrics